shelvaaathithyan/mental-health_frontend/theme.md

-freud.ai Splash & Loading System
+Neptune.ai Splash & Loading System
 ================================

-The new launch flow recreates the four-step splash/loading narrative from the freud.ai concept art.
+The new launch flow recreates the four-step splash/loading narrative from the Neptune.ai concept art.
 The visual language is earthy, warm, and minimal.
 This document captures the palette, typography, and layout principles backing the implementation in `lib/core/theme.dart` and `lib/screens/splash/splash_sequence_screen.dart`.